 Linda H. Blair

 Ms. Blair was Manager of Transmission Policy and Business Planning for ITC when the organization was a subsidiary of DTE Energy.
-Prior to that role, she was a Supervisor of Regulatory Relations in Detroit Edison's Regulatory Affairs organization, where she was responsible for developing and managing regulatory and communications activities with the Michigan Public Service Commission and the Federal Energy Regulatory Commission.
+Prior to that role, she held a variety of positions at Detroit Edison including the Regulatory Relations Affairs organization, where she was responsible for developing and managing regulatory and communications activities with the Michigan Public Service Commission and the Federal Energy Regulatory Commission.

 Jon E. Jipping

 Jon E. Jipping, Executive Vice President and Chief Operating Officer for ITC Holdings Corp., is responsible for control room operations, transmission system planning, system operations, engineering, supply chain, field construction and maintenance, safety and security.
 Mr. Jipping was previously Senior Vice President of Engineering, responsible for transmission system design, maintenance and project engineering, after being promoted from Director of Engineering.